-Chicago is designated as a Gold-level community due to its excellent design guidelines, pedestrian safety law enforcement, and walking related events.
+Chicago is designated as a Gold-level community due to its excellent design guidelines and policy approaches that support walking and pedestrian safety.
 Highlights of Chicago’s application include:

 - The Chicago Pedestrian Plan and Vision Zero Chicago set ambitious goals to make streets safer for all users and increase non-auto mode share.
 In particular, the City aims to eliminate traffic-related deaths and serious injuries by 2026 while increasing the percent of adults who walk, bike, and use transit.
 The 2016 Healthy Chicago 2.0 strategy to improve health citywide includes specific action items surrounding traffic safety, active transportation, equity, and land use.

 - Chicago’s dedicated pedestrian staff shows the City’s strong commitment to pedestrians and a good walking environment.
 The City has a full time pedestrian coordinator, a Streetscape and Sustainable Design Program, and a multidisciplinary Pedestrian Advisory Committee.
 Chicago is also home to an independent advocacy group, the Active Transportation Alliance, whose mission includes improving walkability in the region.

 - The City’s Complete Streets Design Guidelines provide a clearly-defined approach to implementing the Complete Streets Policy, ensuring that all road users are accommodated in transportation projects.
 The Guidelines go one step further with the adoption of a pedestrian-first modal hierarchy that ensures priority for people walking in project planning and design, as well as maintenance and operations.

 - To respond to the challenge of winter weather and snow/ice accumulation on sidewalks, the City formed an interagency task force to close the gaps in existing policies and practices for addressing this problem.
 This culminated in 2015 with the adoption of a new Sidewalk Snow Removal ordinance, coupled with citywide outreach and education about new requirements.